NubeIO/rubix-ce-docs/docs/rubix-ce/setup/host.md

 ![max800px](img/adding-host.gif)

 :::info
-A rubix compute can also act as a supervisor controller <br/>
+A Rubix Compute can also act as a supervisor controller <br/>
-You can only add a rubix-compute after you have added a **supervisor/location and group**
+You can only add a ubix Compute after you have added a **supervisor/location and group**
 :::